Different Methods of Wastewater Treatment

 Various stages of wastewater treatment:

 Pre-treatment of wastewater is done prior to discharge from industries or factories.
-This treatment is required to avoid discharge of any chemicals surplus nutrients from the wastewater.
+This treatment is required to avoid the discharge of any chemicals surplus nutrients from the wastewater.

 Preliminary treatment is done to remove large objects/debris and non-degradable objects from the wastewater.
 This treatment saves the equipment from any kind of damage.
-The assembly for this treatment has a bar screen, mesh screen and grit chamber to remove garbage.
+The assembly for this treatment has a bar screen, mesh screen, and grit chamber to remove garbage.

-It is a physical process which is done to remove any suspended sand particles from wastewater.
+It is a physical process that is done to remove any suspended sand particles from wastewater.
 The velocity of wastewater is reduced so that all the suspended particles settle down due to gravity force.
 The settled material is called “Biosolids” or sludge.

 This is sometimes stated as the tertiary treatment.
-Generally, Chlorine and chloramines are used for the wastewater treatment for disinfection process.
+Generally, Chlorine and chloramines are used for the wastewater treatment for the disinfection process.
 Sometimes, UV radiations are used to disinfect the water.

 Sludge (biosolids) Disposal:

 The final stage of wastewater treatment is removing sludge or biosolids.
 The by-products of these sludge are often used for agricultural purposes.

 Biological Wastewater Treatment:

 When we need water to be used for drinking or for human consumption purposes, it needs to be cleaned extensively.
 To meet this requirement, the Biological treatment of wastewater is done.
 Biological treatment involves the use of micro bacteria that decompose the waste material or organic impurities and improve the quality of water to be used for households.